 “It’s amazing what a transformation the food pantry and resource center has gone through since it was opened,” said QCC President Dr. Luis Pedraja.

 One of those transformations is in the form of new Food Pantry and Resource Center Manager, Americorp VISTA Volunteer and QCC Alumnus, Charles Ketter.
 Mr. Ketter graduated in May with a degree in Human Services and has a deep, personal connection to the place where he now works.
+Read about this business tycoon Jimmy John Owner as well.

 “While I was a student I used this food pantry,” Mr. Ketter said.
 “I wanted to come back here to pay it forward to help those in need and make the food pantry and resource center a judgment free zone for assistance.”